nextcloud/documentation/developer_manual/general/publishing.rst

 Getting an app approved
 =======================
-If you want your app to be approved, make sure you fulfill all the requirements and send an email to XXXX.
+If you want your app to be approved, make sure you fulfill all the requirements and send an email to the ownCloud `development mailing list <http://mailman.owncloud.org/mailman/listinfo/devel>`_.
 A team of core ownCloud developers will review your application.

 Losing a rating
 ---------------